 • Successfully completed NUTR 295 Introduction to Nutrition (Mason Core) or equivalent.

-• Successful completion of BIOL 124 Human Anatomy and Physiology I or BIOL 213 Cell Structure and Function (Mason Core) or equivalent.
+• Successful completion of BIOL 124 Human Anatomy and Physiology I or BIOL 213 Cell Structure and Function and BIOL 215 Cell Structure and Function Laboratory or equivalent.

 • Successfully meeting Mason’s requirements for undergraduate degree conferral (graduation) and completing the application for graduation.